digitalbreed/php-mybb-registration-email-check/README.md

 TL;DR
 --------
 A simple plugin for <a href="http://www.mybboard.net/">MyBB</a> which hooks into the registration process and verifies that the provided email address is a real one.
+Originally written for MyBB 1.2.12 and never updated since then.
+Feel free to send pull requests!

 Details
 -------